Interpersonal therapy may help if you’re looking for a short-term therapeutic approach to address your relationship challenges and mood symptoms.

 When it comes to treating depression symptoms, CBT and IPT seem to both be effective.
 However, CBT seems to be

-Interpersonal psychotherapy is based on a medical model of depression that views the condition as a biological predisposition that may be triggered by life stress and interpersonal challenges.
+Interpersonal psychotherapy or IPT is based on a medical model of depression that views the condition as a biological predisposition that may be triggered by life stress and interpersonal challenges.

 IPT focuses on identifying and addressing interpersonal challenge areas to improve mood symptoms.